Hanson-Wang-chn/Sweep-Annotator/README.md

 python main.py
 ```

-The GUI will be available at `http://localhost:7860`.
+By default, the GUI will be available at `http://localhost:7860`.

+You can customize the Gradio server using the following command line arguments:

+- `--share`
+  Enable public sharing link (Gradio will provide a public URL).
+- `--server`
+  Specify the server IP or hostname (default: `0.0.0.0`).
+- `--port`
+  Specify the port to run the Gradio app on (default: `7860`).

 ## Dataset Format